decent-bet/platform-contracts/README.md

     **For development (Use a network ID of 10)**
     ```
         ganache-cli --mnemonic "mimic soda meat inmate cup someone labor odor invest scout fat ketchup" -i 10
     ```
-6. Add a .env file to the current directory with the following variables
+6. Add an .env file to the current directory with the following variables
    ```
        MNEMONIC='<MNEMONIC TO DEPLOY CONTRACTS AND CONTR˚OL THE PLATFORM>'
        INFURA_KEY='<REGISTERED INFURA KEY>'
        DEFAULT_ACCOUNT='<DEFAULT ACCOUNT LINKED TO YOUR MNEMONIC>'
    ```

 7. Optionally clone the [platform-frontend](https://github.com/decent-bet/platform-frontend),